 Telemedicine offers the convenience of bringing the doctor to the patient, not the other way around.
 This technology also solves barriers to accessing care.
 Offering telemedicine ensures that your practice will stay competitive by engaging your existing customer base.

 5. Telemedicine Helps You See More Patients

 Practices can leverage the flexibility of telemedicine visits to see more patients.
-For example, during the COVID-19 crisis, some providers made use of their asymptomatic but quarantined clinicians to recoup revenue by offering telemedicine visits from their homes.
+For example, during the COVID-19 crisis, some providers used their asymptomatic but quarantined clinicians to recoup revenue by offering telemedicine visits from their homes.

 Ultimately, telemedicine is a tool of convenience.
 From the clinician’s perspective, the benefit is that you can see more patients in less time and with greater efficiency and less cost than the traditional visit.
 However, it should be noted that clinical teams can also use these tools to improve the quality of their lives by working from home with a videoconference.
 This saves travel time and provides busy clinicians with more work/life balance.

 We know that our patients choose the convenience of urgent care and retail clinics over the traditional office encounter.
 In addition to encountering longer wait times in our offices today, the looming provider shortage virtually guarantees that there will not be enough clinicians to provide care to patients in the future.

 A Merritt Hawkins study found patients in five medical specialties (cardiology, dermatology, family medicine, obstetrics-gynecology, and orthopedic surgery) in 15 major cities wait an average of 24.1 days even to get a new patient appointment.
 Wait times are increasing, and this puts more pressure on the entire system of care.